Querz/mcaselector/README.md

 For more information about the fields have a look at the chunk format description on [Minecraft Wiki](https://minecraft.gamepedia.com/Chunk_format)

+### Chunk import
+Importing chunks can be easily done by opening the target world first using `File --> Open` and then merging the chunks of a second world using `Tools --> Import chunks`.
+After selecting a folder containing region files, it is possible to import the chunks with a specific offset.
+Doing so automatically adjusts relevant values to the new location of the chunk.

+**Note:** Commands inside of command blocks will not be changed!

 ### Caching
 The tool creates an image for each region from the provided mca-files.
 These images are saved separately inside a `cache`-folder in the working directory of the program for future usage.
 Experience showed that a Minecraft world with a size of 10GB resulted in cached image files with a total size of 80-100MB.
 Caching as many regions as possible significantly improves loading times though.